Phytosanitary Certificate for Export

 - Re-Export Phyto-Sanitary Certificates

 - Complete the application for Phytosanitary Certificate.
-The applicant can save the application for later submission by clicking the “Save” button or click the “Submit” button to submit it.
-An application number will be provided, keep it safe for future purposes.
+The applicant can save the application for later submission by clicking the “Save” button or clicking the “Submit” button to submit it.
+An application number will be provided; keep it safe for future purposes.

-- After conducting the above-said process (Inspection of Consignment, and Sampling Laboratory testing), Phytosanitary Certificates (PSCs) will be issued to the exporter, if consignment on inspection is found to be free from quarantine pests.
+- After conducting the above-said process (Inspection of Consignment and Sampling Laboratory testing), Phytosanitary Certificates (PSCs) will be issued to the exporter if the consignment on inspection is found to be free from quarantine pests.